 Business Development Manager for Primeworks Studios

-"Visual Communications helped me see things in a different perspective.
-I had the ability to assess why certain TV shows worked for certain demographics by analysing its production quality and content.
-I’m happy to say that I’ve always been able to apply what I’ve learned in Visual Communications to a lot of my work – from producing TV shows to developing concepts and events.
-I would say Visual Communications was the most relevant course I could have taken, as it helped me move with the times better."
+"Visual Communication helped me to see things in a different perspective.
+It gave me the ability to assess why certain TV shows worked for certain demographics by analysing factors such as production quality and content.
+I’m happy to say that I’ve always been able to apply what I’ve learned in Visual Communication to a lot of my work – from producing TV shows to developing concepts and events.
+Visual Communication was the most relevant course I could have taken, as it helped prepare me for the rapidly changing job market."